 The nursing field is expansive, and it requires individuals from all backgrounds to use their education and experience to deliver the best patient care possible.
 The field is so broad, in fact, that some nurses do not directly interact with patients themselves, but instead prioritize offering support to other nurses.
 Business acumen and nursing expertise combine in the role of a chief nurse executive (CNE) or chief nursing officer (CNO).
 The CNO provides clinical leadership for nurses in a health care facility to ensure that care is delivered with the best quality and at the lowest cost.

-Steps to Becoming a Chief Nursing Officer
+How to Become a Chief Nursing Officer in 3 Steps

 Skills Needed to Become a Chief Nursing Officer

 Professionals interested in learning how to become a chief nursing officer must be prepared to operate in the dynamic health care landscape.
 The delivery of health care has changed in recent years, and new laws, regulations, and technologies have impacted how nurses provide care to patients.
-A CNO who has developed competent management skills — through an MHA program, for example — will be better prepared to work in this evolving environment.
+A CNO who has developed competent management skills — through a DNP program, for example — will be better prepared to work in this evolving environment.

 CNOs dedicate a significant portion of their time to financial management, including structuring budgets for support staffing, equipment, and supplies.
 Maintaining these budgets is particularly important as health care systems shift to pay-for-performance models.
 Facilities need to provide consistent, quality care across the health network and at the lowest possible cost.

 A CNO should continually leverage health care informatics and analytics to create strategic plans and budgets.
 By having the technical skills to compare data with other health care systems, a CNO can set achievable goals for patient care and operational efficiency.